rblack42/nffs-2022-symposium-live/docs/_sources/content/biography.md

 was just imagining a career in aviation!

-My passion for flight took me through college where I earned degrees in Aerospace Engineering, then into my career in the as an officer in the USAF.
+My passion for flight took me through college where I earned degrees in Aerospace Engineering, then into my career as an officer in the USAF.
 My first assignment in the Air Force involved conducting research in the emerging field of *Computational Fluid Dynamics*.
 While working there, I was introduced to first-generation supercomputers, and my career shifted direction into Computer